Secondary Packaging Equipment

 Secondary packaging is commonly created in the same facility where the primary packaging is created.
 Having it produced under one roof allows for a streamlined production and packaging process.
 This streamlining can significantly reduce labor time and costs.
-Adding secondary packaging can help adapt your products for the shipping process in a more cost-effective and efficient way.
-From initial product packaging to warehousing and re-palletizing at distribution center(s), secondary packaging must withstand varying degrees of handling in order to arrive at the end user location in perfect condition.
+It can also help adapt your products for the shipping process in a more cost-effective and efficient way.
+From initial product packaging to warehousing and re-palletizing at distribution center(s), it must withstand varying degrees of handling in order to arrive at the end user location in perfect condition.

-Secondary packaging equipment can be designed to operate in a variety of environments including clean rooms, dusty environments, wash down applications and refrigerated areas.
-Many factors are considered in determining the correct secondary packaging materials and packaging methods including primary packaging needs, material costs, environmental impact, distribution center processes and end user best practices.
+Packaging equipment can be designed to operate in a variety of environments including clean rooms, dusty environments, wash down applications and refrigerated areas.
+Many factors are considered in determining the correct materials and packaging methods including primary packaging needs, material costs, environmental impact, distribution center processes and end user best practices.

 Learn more about the secondary packaging machines